hirenoble/Marriott-Workshop/docs/index.md

 ## Step 2
 **Deploy your first action**

-* Copy the below code in a text editor and save the files as `hello.js`
+* Copy the below code in a text editor and save it as `hello.js`

 **hello.js**